calvinchou71/league-of-legends-analysis/README.md

 We added these features because it gives us more information on how the opponents are doing relative to the players as well as gives information around the kills, assists, and deaths, which are also very important to the game as being dead is time missed from completing actions.

 We selected hyperparameters using a GridSearch.
+We iterated over the C, the regularization parameter, for values of .5, 1, 2.
+For the tolerance, we iterated over .01, .001, .0001, and .00001.

+### Results

 The loss of the model was 0.6457005259987575 for players only.
 The accuracy of the model was 0.626681834229004 for players only.